-What happen to most kids after being exposed to gadgets?
+What happens to most kids after being exposed to gadgets?

 - They become stubborn

-- They lack of physical interactions with friends and relatives
+- They lack physical interactions with friends and relatives

 - They’re not good with social skills